 For years, we’ve been told to pay our mortgage bi-weekly.
 Magically, it will pay your mortgage off faster.
 Hmm, let’s put that to the test.

 (SPOILER ALERT!)
-Around 6 yrs ago, I wrote an article showing some simple but effective math to explain this.
-I’m constantly getting emails from my readers asking me what they should do..obviously, a popular topic.
+Around 10 years ago, I wrote an article showing some simple but effective math to explain this.
+I’m constantly getting emails from my readers asking me what they should do.
+Obviously, a topic worth taking another look at.

 HISTORY OF BI-WEEKLY PAYMENTS

 Back in the mid-’90s, there was a huge marketing blitz by the Big Banks that promoted making bi-weekly payments instead of the traditional monthly payments.
 The sales pitch was that you could save huge amounts of money and pay your mortgage off much faster, shaving 4 or 5 years off your amortization.
 Sound familiar?
 While offering some benefit, BI-WEEKLY PAYMENTS DON’T SAVE AS MUCH AS YOU MIGHT THINK!

 And I’ll prove it… Here are the straight facts!

 Let’s use a $200,000 mortgage with a 25-year amortization, a 4.00% interest rate and a 5-year term.

 MONTHLY PAYMENTS $1,052.04.
 MORTGAGE BALANCE AT END OF 5 YEARS $174,107.86.